-economist and a research associate at the Institut du Monde Soviétique et d'Europe Centrale et Orientale in Paris. has spent many years studying the economies of the East European states, especially Yugoslavia.
+Catherine Samary, an economist and a research associate at the Institut du Monde Soviétique et d'Europe Centrale et Orientale in Paris. has spent many years studying the economies of the East European states, especially Yugoslavia.
 The International Institute for Research and Education has just published her "Fragmentation of Yugoslavia, an Overview" in their Notebooks series [see ad next page].
-A regular contributor to International Viewpoint, she gave this talk as part of a panel on "The Current World Order" at the Solidarity Summer School this August in St. Louis, Independent Politics would like to thank Solidarity for permission to use this talk, and especially Betsy Esch of Solitalk in time for us to meet our deadline.
+A regular contributor to International Viewpoint, she gave this talk as part of a panel on "The Current World Order" at the Solidarity Summer School this August in St. Louis.
+Independent Politics would like to thank Solidarity for permission to use this talk, and especially Betsy Esch of Solidarity, who transcribed the talk in time for us to meet our deadline.
 It has been edited for space and clarity.